 Facilities shall accommodate and support indoor visitation based on the following guidelines:

 - Visitors must be willing to adhere to the recommended principles of infection prevention, including wearing a well-fitting facemask and maintaining physical distancing from other visitors from different households, facility staff and clients/residents, regardless of the visitor's vaccination status.
-Circumstances when visitors may remove their face masks and interact without physical distancing with the client/resident they are visiting are outlined below.
 Staff should provide monitoring for persons who may have difficulty adhering to recommended principles, such as children.

 - Facilities should reasonably limit the number of simultaneous visitors per resident and limit the total number of visitors in the facility simultaneously, based on the size of the building and physical space.